 In the modular form factor, TI LaunchPad™ development kits and EM connectors allow you to incorporate multiple radios and processors with energy-management and sensor subsystems.
 The compact form factor uses the MSP430™FR5969 ultra-low-power microcontroller unit (MCU) with a CC2650 BLE radio, but can be connected to multiple sensor boards.
 The standard sensor board supports a PCB piezotronic vibration sensor.

 The 30-pin expansion connector on the small form factor board enables the base-board to be operated with the MCU, the CC2650 radio, or both.
 The system software assumes you are using both devices.

-This TI Design focuses on the compact form factor system.
+This reference design focuses on the compact form factor system.

 - Tested and includes firmware, GUI, demo and getting started guide